-Given an average territory size of approximately 139 km2 and assuming occupied range has not changed since the 2012-13 survey (70,579 km2; Erb and Sampson 2013), we estimated a total of 508 wolf packs in Minnesota during winter 2016-17.
+Given an average territory size of 148 km2 and assuming occupied range has not changed since the 2017-18 survey (73,972 km2; Erb et al. 2018), we estimated a total of 500 wolf packs in Minnesota during winter 2018-19.
 Although also influenced by the estimated amount of occupied range, trends in the estimated number of packs (Figure 4) are generally the inverse of trends in estimated territory size (Figure 2).

 Figure 4.
-Estimated number of wolf packs in Minnesota at periodic intervals from 1989 to 2017.
+Estimated number of wolf packs in Minnesota at periodic intervals from 1989 to 2018.

-After accounting for the assumed 15% lone wolves in the population, we estimated the 2016-17 mid-winter wolf population at 2,856 wolves, or 4.0 wolves per 100 km2 of occupied range.
-The 90% confidence interval was approximately +/- 500 wolves, specifically 2,371 to 3,382.
-Comparison of point estimates from 2015-16 and 2016-17 suggests a 25% increase in the wolf population to levels similar to that estimated during the 2003 and 2007 surveys.
-Although there is some overlap with the 2015-16 confidence interval, a comparison of differences among the 2015-16 and 2016-17 bootstrap replicates results in 2016-17 population estimates being greater for 92% of the samples.
-We conclude that the 2016-17 statewide wolf population increased from the previous winter, consistent with expectations arising from a growing prey base over the past 2 years.
+After accounting for the assumed 15% lone wolves in the population, we estimated the 2018-19 mid-winter wolf population at 2,699 wolves, or 3.65 wolves per 100 km2 of occupied range.
+The 90% confidence interval was approximately +/- 675 wolves, specifically 2,046 to 3,430.
+Given the nearly complete overlap with the 2017-18 confidence interval, we conclude that the 2018-19 statewide wolf population was unchanged from the previous winter.

 Figure 5.
-Wolf population estimates from periodic standardized surveys in Minnesota from 1989 to 2017.
+Wolf population estimates from periodic standardized surveys in Minnesota from 1989 to 2018.

-From spring 2015 to spring 2016, deer density within wolf range is estimated to have increased approximately 22%, and the point estimate for mid-winter wolf density increased by approximately 25%.
+Although local variability occurred, from spring 2018 to spring 2019 the overall average deer density within wolf range remained stable.
 Over the past 5 years, wolf population estimates have been positively correlated with average deer density within wolf range (Figure 6).

 Figure 6.
-Comparison of estimated pre-fawn deer density and winter wolf abundance in Minnesota, 2012-2016.
+Comparison of estimated spring (pre-fawn) deer density and winter wolf abundance in Minnesota, 2012-2019.